diegopau/PowerDirHasher/README.md

 ```
 - Only one base path is allowed
 - All folders must end in "\"
-- All individual files must end in an extension
+- All individual files must end in an extension and be directly under the base path
 - Files without extension are not allowed
 ```